walterhiggins/WMPJS/README.md

 The setTimeout() function lets you delay calling of a function.
 It takes two parameters:

 1. A function which it should eventually call.
 2. A delay.
-The delay is measured in milliseconds - that's 1/1000th of a second to you and I. There are 1,000 milliseconds in a second so a delay of 2,000 is equal to 2 seconds.
+The delay is measured in milliseconds - that's 1/1000th of a second.
+There are 1,000 milliseconds in a second so a delay of 2,000 is equal to 2 seconds.

 Although setTimeout() is not part of the Javascript Language, it is provided with web browsers and Node.js and it's implemented in ScriptCraft too.
 A common mistake when using *setTimeout()* is to assume that the delay is in seconds rather than milliseconds.